vishal-android-freak/React-Resources/all-about-redux.md

 Redux --> Reducers
 ```

-The game of Redux is played so that we have
+The game of Redux is played so that we have a single `state ` object which defines the entire state of the application.
+We don't define per component states and change them

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2OTYwMzY0NThdfQ==
+eyJoaXN0b3J5IjpbLTE2MjQ2NzA2MTldfQ==
 -->